pllee/luc/README.md

 ```

 ###[Luc.Function.createSequenceIf](http://pllee.github.io/luc/pages/docs/#!/api/Luc.Function-method-createSequenceIf)
-Return a function that runs the passed in functions if one of the functions results false the rest of the functions won't run and false will be returned.
+Return a function that runs the passed in functions if one of the functions returns false the rest of the functions won't run and false will be returned.
 Read the docs to understand all of the config options.
 ```js
 Luc.Function.createSequenceIf([